SEO for midwives and birth centers: Keywords & 10 strategies to show up in local search

 HOW CAN I HELP YOU?

-Hi there, I’m Sarah Juliusson, and yes I really am a Website Doula.
-I support your practice growth with creative website design, seasoned business guidance, and plenty of great resources to help you find your way.
-With 13 years in web design, and another 20+ years as a health & wellness pro, I believe in the value of your work as much as you do.
+Hi there, Iโm Sarah Juliusson, and yes I really am a Website Doula.
+I design and build doula & wellness websites designed to show up in search and attract your dream clients.
+With 15+ years in web design, and another 20+ years as a former doula business owner, I believe in the value of your work as much as you do.
+My clients include Birth Doulas, Postpartum Doulas, NCS Agencies, Midwives, Birth Centers, Chiropractors, Therapists, Wellness Clinics & more.
 Explore your options for a custom website today.